What are sexually transmitted infections?

 Non STIs

-Some non-sexually transmitted infections can also cause a discharge.
-These include Bacterial Vaginosis and Candida (Thrush).
-Although these conditions do not always require treatment you should see a health professional if you are concerned about any changes in your discharge.
+Some infections that are not sexually transmitted can also cause discharge, such as Bacterial Vaginosis or Candida (Thrush).
+These conditions do not always need treatment, but you should see a healthcare professional if you notice unusual changes or are concerned.